5000 air purifiers ordered for New Zealand schools

 • Classroom air quality an incredible blind spot, researcher says

-Ministry of Education officials have previously said they think most New Zealand classrooms have adequate ventilation but a small number could not be modified and would require mechanical means to clean the air.
+Ministry of Education officials have previously said they think most New Zealand classrooms have adequate ventilation but a small number require modification, and some that can't be modified would require mechanical means to clean the air.

 They also planned to have fleets of air cleaners that could be moved around to schools where there was an outbreak, to help give parents confidence it was safe for their kids to return to or stay at school.